+Choose four of BUS5340 BUS6101 BUS6103 BUS6220 BUS6302 the following courses:UNITSMissional Entrepreneurship3Enterprise Development3Human Resource Management3Contemporary Issues for Non-Profit Management3Fundraising3TOTAL12

+General Management Concentration

+BUS5151 BUS5610 BUS6103 BUS6202 UNITS Organizational Behavior

 Customized Concentration

-Students with well-defined goals for their professional development may find that their needs are best met by a combination of courses as a concentration, one that does not conform to the specific requirements of any of the three established concentrations in the MBA.
-In this case, students may create a Customized Concentration consisting of any four courses (twelve units) from the concentration listings above.
-This customized concentration must be clearly defined and created in coordination with the student's Academic Coach.
+find that the concentration any of the three may create a (twelve units) in well-defined goals for their professional development may ir needs are best met by a combination of courses as a , one that does not conform to the specific requirements of see established concentrations in the MBA.
+In this case, students Customized Concentration consisting of any four courses from the concentration listings above.
+This customized must be clearly defined and created in coordination with the demic Coach.

-RECAP OF MBA UNIT REQUIREMENTS
+RECAP OF MB A UNIT REQUIREMENTS

+CORE COURS UNITS TES (IF NEEDED)

+Prerequisite (Courses: There are two prerequisite courses available for M.B.A.

+BUS5012 BUS5030 UNITS Accounting and Finance